HarryLuUMN/econ4331w-paper/README.md

+# Digital Drifting

-# Digital Drifting: Tracing the Convergence of Digital Access Across U.S. Regions, 2013–2023
+### Tracing the Convergence of Digital Access Across U.S. Regions, 2013–2023

 This repo contains all experimental code for the ECON4331W writing project.
 - data_processing: this folder contains the data processing pipeline for the project.